At the bottom of this page is a link to the forum on which you can ask a question of your own about compressor troubleshooting.

-Question: just bought a brand new 220 volt 60 gallon air compressor turn it on and runs for approx.10 seconds then motor starts to smoke.should i return the compressor
+First new question: New compressor is motor smoking....?
+I just bought a brand new 220 volt 60 gallon air compressor turn it on and runs for approx.10 seconds then motor starts to smoke.
+Should i return the compressor?

-Response: Paul, do you shut it off immediately after it starts to smoke, or have you let it run a bit?
+My response: Paul, do you shut it off immediately after it starts to smoke, or have you let it run a bit?
 Have you checked the power supply?
+An incorrect power supply could quickly cause a hot compressor motor.
 Since I can't see the amount of smoke, I can't be sure that it's not just a by-product of a new motor start up, or if the smoke is a symptom of a serious problem.

 If you have turned the air compressor on a few times, and it's run for a while (what does the manual say about the break in?) then I guess I'd be inclined to return it.
 Where there is smoke, there is something burning, and that's not good if it persists.

 Comment in response by: STICKS.
 SOUNDS LIKE WRONG VOLTAGE TO MOTOR - CHECK VOLTAGE WITH A VOLT METER, CHECK NAMEPLATE OR DATAPLATE ON MOTOR FOR INPUT VOLTAGE WIRING, IF IT IS A 3 PHASE MOTOR MAKE SURE YOU HAVE POWER BETWEEN ALL THREE PHASES, THE MOTOR MAY BE DUAL VOLTAGE, HIGH / LOW VOLTAGE MAKE SURE WIRNG MATCHES INCOMING POWER TO MOTOR